otheabould/lowbar/README.md

 # Lowbar

-A reimplementation of the [Underscore library](http://underscorejs.org/) practicing TDD.
+A TDD reimplementation of the [Underscore library](http://underscorejs.org/).

 ## Setup